noseka1/multicluster-management-rhacm-argocd/README.md

 ## Deploying

-The `boostrap` directory contains a set of Kubernetes manifests that will be deployed to the Hub cluster.
+The `boostrap` directory contains a set of Kubernetes manifests that need to be deployed to the Hub cluster.

 First, find the values in those manifests that have to be replaced: